nicobermudez/trailwaze-rails-with-js/README.md

 * rails s to run the bot

 ### Contributing
-* Bug reports and pull requests are welcome
+Bug reports and pull requests are welcome

 ### License
-Sonderu is licensed under the MIT license. (http://opensource.org/licenses/MIT)
+Trailwaze is licensed under the MIT license. (http://opensource.org/licenses/MIT)